Physicist91/resume/README.md

 Flow: crawlers (python) -> cloud build -> artifact registry -> cloud run

-The CDC and message broker are deployed on GCE.

 ## Streaming

 The streaming service ingests data from the message queue.
 Note that the data can be of different types (article or code).
 Each data type will have the same set of abstract operations (cleaning, chunking, and embedding) defined but the implementation will differ according to the data type itself.
 Hence, to process the data in the streaming pipeline, we use the **Handler + dispatcher architecture**:
 1. write a dispatcher layer using [creational factory pattern](https://refactoring.guru/design-patterns/abstract-factory) to instantiate a handler.
 2. implement the handler for a specific data type and operation using the [strategy behavioral pattern](https://refactoring.guru/design-patterns/strategy).
 This allow us to process multiple types of data in a single streaming pipeline by leveraging polymorphism to isolate the logic for a given data type and operation.

+The streaming engine used is Bytewax, which can be integrated easily with Python libraries such as HuggingFace, sklearn, numpy, etc. The Bytewax flow in the streaming pipeline is defined in `pipeline.py` as: input --> processing (clean/chunk/embed) --> output.
+The Bytewax operators to define the operation graph are `input()`, `map()`, and `output()`.

-The hierarchy of data models will be:
+The hierarchy of data models will be (each implemented as its own Python script):

-1. raw (inherits from base model)
+1. raw (inherits from base model) in `raw.py`
-2. cleaned (inherits from raw)
+2. cleaned (inherits from raw) in `cleaned.py`
-3. chunked (inherits from cleaned)
+3. chunked (inherits from cleaned) in `chunk.py`
-4. embedded (inherits from chunked)
+4. embedded (inherits from chunked) in `embedded.py`

-Each data type (article or code) has their own class for the states 1-4.
-Each data type (and its state) is modeled using Pydantic models.
-The raw data (i.e. output from ETL) can be processed in one of two ways:
+Each data type (article or code) has their own class for the states 1-4, modeled using **Pydantic models**.
+The data can be processed in one of two ways:

 1. clean and store in NoSQL fashion
 2. clean, chunk, and embed then stored using vector indices into a vector DB.